FrontendMasters/react-enlightenment/react-semantics.md

 #### factories

+A function that generates a React element node with a particular type property.

 ***

 #### JSX
-JSX is an optional XML-like syntax extension to ECMAScript that can be used to define a tree structure consisting of components.
+JSX is an optional XML-like syntax extension to ECMAScript that can be used to define an HTML-like tree structure in a JavaScript file.
+The JSX expressions in a JavaScript file must be transformed to JavaScript syntax before a JavaScript engine can parse the file.
+Babel is typically used, and recommended for transforming JSX expressions.

 ***